 Figure 26.
 Timeline of changing in ransom notes of possibly related ransomware groups

-Similarity in ransom notes, correlation of email addresses and chronological following of changing names can make us think that the same individuals are behind EstateRansomware, SenSayQ, Brain Cipher and RebornRansomware.
-We won’t make any suggestions on the reason for constantly changing the brand of the group in an era of a big game hunting by ransomware players.
+Similar ransom notes, correlated email addresses, and the chronological order of name changes can lead us to believe that the same individuals are behind EstateRansomware, SenSayQ, Brain Cipher, and RebornRansomware.
+We won’t make any suggestions about the reason for constantly changing the group’s brand in an era of big-game hunting by ransomware players.
 Group-IB will be watching Brain Cipher with any new name they decide to take.

 Recommendations